stefanoaldegheri/happy-30th-davide/PLAN.md

 ## [COMPLETED] TASK-implement-reveal-module - Build the overlay reveal mechanism with opacity slider

-## [COMPLETED] TASK-implement-final-link-module - Create the final hyperlink that reveals after solving the puzzles

 ## [COMPLETED] TASK-integrate-modules - Connect all modules together to create the complete user flow

 ## [COMPLETED] TASK-enhance-ocr-reveal-animation - Enhance the OCR reveal animation with multi-step transitions